dougeby/IntuneDocs/intune/ios-device-features-settings.md

 ## Single sign-on settings

 Most Line of Business (LOB) apps require some level of user authentication to support security.
-In many cases, the authentication requires the user to enter the same credentials repeteadly, which is frustrating for users.
-To improve the user experience, developers can create apps that use single sign-on (SSO), and reduce the number of times a user must enter credentials.
+In many cases, the authentication requires the user to enter the same credentials repeatedly, which is frustrating for users.
+To improve the user experience, developers can create apps that use single sign-on (SSO).
+Using single sign-on reduces the number of times a user must enter credentials.

 To use single sign-on, be sure you have:

-- An app coded to look for the user credential store in the single sign-on payload on the iOS device.
+- An app that's coded to look for the user credential store in single sign-on on the device.
 - Intune configured for iOS device single sign-on.

 1. In **Settings**, select **Single sign-on**: